Kev-11/Spam-Detection/README.md

 1. Enter an SMS message into the input field.
 2. The message is preprocessed and vectorized using the same TF-IDF vectorizer used during training.
-3. The model (Multinomial Naive Bayes) predicts whether the message is spam or not.
+3. The model (ExtraTrees Classifier) predicts whether the message is spam or not.
 4. The result is displayed in real-time.

 ---

 ## 📈 Model Performance

-- Algorithm used: **Multinomial Naive Bayes**
+- Algorithm used: **ExtraTress Classifier**
-- Accuracy: ~98% on test data
+- Accuracy: ~97% on test data
 - Dataset: [SMS Spam Collection Dataset (UCI)](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection)

 ---